Chances are, you’ve heard about people starting membership sites and making buckets of money.

 When people are faced with a goal that they’re likely to struggle with alone, such as weight loss, fitness goals or a new diet, having an external source of motivation is often the difference that makes the difference.

 Paid access to challenges that have motivational communities to share struggles in are perfect for this membership model.

-Once you know which model suits you best you can customise your membership site by deciding from the following variables.
+Once you know which model suits you best you can customize your membership site by deciding from the following variables and membership features.

 The Five Core Membership Site Variables

-If you choose the Fix model then a fixed fee works well.
+If you choose the Fixed model then a fixed fee works well.
 Prices can vary from a $27 online course to a $3,000 plus online program.
 It’s all about how much value you offer.
-The hangout model is perfect for a monthly payment structure as people will pay to stay as long as you continue to provide regular high-value new content.
+The hangout model is perfect for a monthly fee recurring payment structure as people will pay to stay as long as you continue to provide regular high-value new content.

-When it comes to content, you’ve got an enormous range of choice.
+When it comes to content, you’ve got an enormous range of choices.

-Depending on your model, you can use video (live or you talking to slides), worksheets, workbooks, photos and mock-up illustrations, photography, quizzes, charts, graphs, interactive spreadsheets, Facebook live videos, webinars and so on.
+Depending on your model, you can use video (live or you talking to slides), worksheets, workbooks, photos and mock-up illustrations, photography, quizzes, charts, graphs, interactive spreadsheets, Facebook live videos, podcasts, webinars, and so on.

 As long as it’s online and accessible within a gated forum or platform, you’re good to go.